PennyLaneAI/pennylane-lightning/doc/avx_kernels/implementation.rst

 As the wire the gate applies to for the internal function should be a compile-time parameter, we need a switch-case statement for calling internal functions.
 Still, one might see that all single-qubit gate functions share the same structure.
 Thus it might be beneficial to make a simple helper function that automatically finds a target function depending on the given information.
-Two classes :cpp:class:`Pennylane::Gates::AVXCommon::SingleQubitGateWithParamHelper` and :cpp:class:`Pennylane::Gates::AVXCommon::SingleQubitGateWithoutParamHelper` provide such a functionality for a single-qubit gate with and without parameters, respectively.
+Two classes :cpp:class:`Pennylane::Gates::AVXCommon::SingleQubitGateWithParamHelper` and :cpp:class:`Pennylane::Gates::AVXCommon::SingleQubitGateWithoutParamHelper` provide such functionality for a single-qubit gate with and without parameters, respectively.

 Two-qubit gates